-If in 2017 net sales revenue exceeds EUR 300 000 the accounting data must be ready to be submitted for the period starting from 1 January 2019 and subsequent periods.
+Starting from 2019 if the sales revenue exceeds EUR 300 000 the accounting data must be ready to be submitted.

 The Companies are obliged to submit SAF-T upon the request of the State Tax Inspectorate.
 SAF-T contains the entity’s accounting data of the reporting period exported from the entity’s accounting system covering the respective period.
 It signifies that accounting systems used by the Companies must have possibility to export data from the current company’s chart of accounts to the standard chart of accounts approved by the State Tax Inspectorate.

 We will send you articles keeping you up to date with the latest trends and developments in accounting, taxation or legal fields.